Transverse spectral instability in generalized Kadomtsev-Petviashvili equation: Proof of main results and applications

 \subsection{KP-fKdV and KP-BO Equations}

 The KP-fKdV equation is obtained from \eqref{e:gkp} by taking

 The symbol $m(k)$ clearly satisfies Hypotheses~\ref{h:m}~$H1$, $H2$ ($\alpha=\beta$, $C_1=1$, and $C_2=2$), and $H3$ ($m$ is strictly increasing for $k>0$).
 The two-parameter family of periodic solutions can be obtained from \eqref{e:expptw} and $\eqref{e:A_0A2c2}$ by replacing $m(k)$ with $1+|k|^\beta$.
-We obtain KP-BO equation from KP-fKdV equation when $\beta=1$.
-We obtain following stability and instability result for the KP-fKdV equation using Theorems~\ref{t:2} and \ref{t:1}.

-\begin{corollary} Assume that small-amplitude periodic traveling waves \eqref{e:expptw} of the KP-fKdV equation are spectrally stable in $L^2(\mathbb T)$ as a solution of the fKdV equation.
-For any $a$ sufficiently small and $k>0$, \begin{enumerate} \item periodic traveling waves \eqref{e:expptw} of the KP-fKdV-I equation are transversely stable with respect to two-dimensional perturbations, which are periodic in the direction of propagation of the wave and of finite or short wavelength in the transverse direction. \item periodic traveling waves \eqref{e:expptw} of the KP-fKdV-II equation are transversely stable with respect to two-dimensional perturbations, which are periodic in the direction of propagation of the wave and of long wavelength in the transverse direction. \end{enumerate} \end{corollary}

-\begin{corollary} For any $a$ sufficiently small and $k>0$, \begin{enumerate} \item periodic traveling waves \eqref{e:expptw} of KP-fKdV-I equation are transversely unstable with respect to two-dimensional perturbations, which are \begin{enumerate} \item periodic in the direction of propagation of the wave and of long-wavelength in the transverse direction, and \item non-periodic in the direction of propagation of the wave and of finite or short wavelength in the transverse direction. \end{enumerate} \item periodic traveling waves \eqref{e:expptw} of the KP-fKdV-II equation are transversely unstable with respect to two-dimensional perturbations, which are periodic or non-periodic in the direction of propagation of the wave and of finite or short wavelength in the transverse direction. \end{enumerate} \end{corollary}
+We have obtained transverse stability and instability of these solutions in Corollary \ref{c:fkdv} using Theorems~\ref{t:2} and \ref{t:1}.
+Note that KP-BO equation corresponds to KP-fKdV equation with $\beta=1$.
+Therefore, Corollary~\ref{c:fkdv} hold true for the KP-BO equation as well.